Glossary of Formal Languages and Compilation

 Reductional tree

-A hierarchical structure where each level simplifies the lower level by retaining only the structurally important elements.
+Hierarchical structure where each level simplifies the lower level by keeping only the structurally important elements.

 → See M6